Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Day 11 | Drive from Pokhara to Kathmandu

 The final day of our journey ends with a scenic drive from Pokhara to Kathmandu.
 The drive will take us through picturesque landscapes, including rivers, forests, and rural villages.
 Upon arriving in Kathmandu, we will return to the bustling city and have the chance to unwind after the trek.
-The drive marks the end of our adventure in the Himalayas and we will have enough unforgettable memories to look back at.
+The drive marks the end of our adventure in the Himalayas, and we will have enough unforgettable memories to look back at.

-Flight Time:
+Drive Time:

 Place: